Demario Davis: 2022

 On June 24, 2022, Davis signed a one-year contract extension with New Orleans.
 Davis played in all 17 games for the Saints, and was on the field for all 1,132 defensive snaps played by the team.
 In doing so, he became the only linebacker to do so in 2022, and the first to accomplish the feat since Jordan Hicks did so for the Arizona Cardinals in 2019.
+He was named as a Pro Bowler for the first time.
 He was ranked 43rd by his fellow players on the NFL Top 100 Players of 2023.

 2023

 Davis started in all 17 games for the Saints in the 2023 season.
 He finished with 6.5 sacks, 121 total tackles (74 solo), four passes defended, one forced fumble, and one fumble recovery.
+He was named as a Pro Bowler for the second consecutive season.
+He was ranked 44th by his fellow players on the NFL Top 100 Players of 2024.

 2024

 On March 11, 2024, the Saints agreed to terms of Davis' contract, extending him through to 2025.
-Davis missed the first game of his career due to injury in week 4, with a hamstring malady causing him to be absent from a matchup against the Atlanta Falcons.
+Davis missed the first game of his career due to injury in Week 4, with a hamstring malady causing him to be absent from a matchup against the Atlanta Falcons.

+2025

+Davis started all 17 games for New Orleans during the 2025 campaign, registering three pass deflections, two forced fumbles, one fumble recovery, 0.5 sacks, and a career-high 143 combined tackles.

+New York Jets (third stint)

+On March 12, 2026, the New York Jets signed Davis to a two-year, $22 million contract with $15 million guaranteed and a signing bonus of $7.5 million.